Physical Therapist Assisting (PTA)

 Credit Hours: 4.00 Total Contact Hours: 6.00 Lecture Hours: 2.00 Lab Hours: 4.00

 Involves the application of basic functional anatomy to an in-depth analysis of human motion.
-The biomechanics of each joint will be discussed along with common orthopedic joint dysfunctions, compensatory strategies, special tests, and surgical procedures.
+Instruction includes the biomechanics of each joint, common orthopedic conditions and dysfunctions, related special tests and surgical procedures, and implications to physical therapy practice.
 Students will also examine the gait cycle and identify possible causes for abnormal gait.
-Detailed goniometry and manual muscle testing will be the focus of lab content.
+Developing competency with detailed goniometry and manual muscle testing will be the focus of lab content.
 'C' grade policy applies.

 Offered: Spring